YBHwang/clova-developer-guide/en-KR/CEK/References/ClovaHomeInterface/Shared_Objects.md

 ## PeriodInfoObject {#PeriodInfoObject}

 PeriodInfoObject contains information for periods used to retrieve measured data such as amount of consumption or estimated bills.
+Upon user request for cumulative statistics or change in trend for a specific period, the information is sent through the field that is in the same name as `period`.
+The extension must send the result by collecting and calculating information for the period specified by the user.

 ### Object fields